Megan Breen | April 2020

 "Saying 'Are you OK?' leads them to express their anxieties and talk about what's keeping them awake, and then we can then go into the practical part that accountants do so well, which is developing a situational awareness of what is happening in their business,” McDowall says.

 At Melbourne accounting firm SEIVA, managing director Brent Szalay FCPA agrees talking to clients about their state of mind is vital.
-His firm’s client base covers a range of small-to-medium businesses, and he says the impact of the shut-down of many workplaces has created fear and confusion with people not knowing what to do.
+His firm's client base covers a range of small-to-medium businesses, and he says the shut-down has created fear and confusion.

 "Our first job is to be a sounding board.
 We can then help them access and unlock some of the benefits that could come their way, but more importantly empowering them and giving them some tools to be able to make some clearer decisions is probably the best thing to do first up," Szalay says.